Salesforce Apex Tutorial for Beginners

 Without sharing

-If a class is defined with this keyword, then all the sharing rules apply to the current user is not enforced.
+If a class is defined with this keyword, then the sharing rules that apply to the current user are not enforced.

 public without sharing class MyApexClass{

-// sharing rules is not enforced when code in this class execute
+// sharing rules are not enforced when code in this class executes

 }